ropellad/LDD3-Notes/Chapter__13_USB_Drivers.md

 USB interfaces can have alternate settings, meaning they have different choices for parameters of the interface.
 The initial state of an interface is the first setting which is numbered 0.
 Alternate settings can be used to control individual endpoints in different ways like reserving different amounts of bandwidth for the device.
 Every device that uses an isochronous endpoint uses alternate settings for the same interface.

-# %% Go over this in more detail about what alternate settings actually are ^^

 USB interfaces can be found in the kernel with the structure `struct usb_interface`.
 This structure is what the USB core passes to USB drivers and is what the USB driver is in charge of controlling.
 Some of the most important fields of the sturcture are:

 - struct usb_host_interface *altsetting